BAsh2365/F1_Snowflake_Data_Modeling_Project/README.md

   -  How granular does the data need to be? (real-time? data snapshots?)
   -  What statistical measures are you looking for (average, median, mode, etc.)?
   -  What are the top 5 factors that we will showcase when marketing these projections?
+  - In one to two sentences: can you explain your TARGET variable, and your FEATURES, and what your're trying to find?
+  - Do we need to consider seaonality?
+Spikes?
+Time Series splits (Lags, temporal T/T/S)?
+Anything else?

 Now that you're ready to get started, you'll consult Snowflake documentation + read up on general data modeling concepts like: